Can I rent my buy-to-let to a family member?

 When might a standard buy-to-let still be accepted?

-How do lenders actually underwrite family lets in 2025?
+How do lenders actually underwrite family lets now?

 1) For regulated family lets in personal names